Wednesday, June 3, 2026

 Argyle requests TxDOT adjust widening of FM 407 to protect rural areas

 TxDOT plans to widen FM 407 through southern Denton County, which has become a headache for many commuters.
-However, Argyle believes the plans might be too big for the town’s liking.
+However, Argyle believes the proposed plans might be too big for the town’s liking.

 Proposed realignment of FM 407.

-“This caused immediate concern when it came through our office because, we said, this doesn’t look like it matches the rural character of our town,” said Town Manager Mike Sims.
+“This caused immediate concern when it came through our office because we said, ‘This doesn’t look like it matches the rural character of our town,’” said Town Manager Mike Sims.

-TxDOT also wants to shift FM 407 to the north just east of the intersection of FM 407 at Hwy 377, which the town believes will be dramatically impactful to the land owners in that area.
+TxDOT also wants to shift FM 407 to the north just east of the intersection of FM 407 at Hwy 377, which the town believes will be dramatically impactful to the landowners in that area.

 In addition, the town is requesting TxDOT add in free right turns and dual left turn lanes in all directions at the intersection of FM 407 and Hwy 377.